fecgov/fecfile-validate/README.md

 See bin/generate-starter-schema.py for the script that created the initial schema definition files that were then manually curated and updated.

-The data dictionary can be found in a human-freindly HTML format at: https://fecgov.github.io/fecfile-validate/
+The data dictionary can be found in a human-friendly HTML format at: https://fecgov.github.io/fecfile-validate/

 ### Custom Validation Algorithms